KHanghoj/popgenteach/exercise2.md

 2. What are the main two groups of horses that share more genetic drift?
    1. Are these groups of horses expected given our expectation?
 3. What Horses share the most drift with Botai horses?
-4. Does these results indicate that Botai horses are the direct ancestors of the domesticated horses we know today?
+4. Does these results indicate that Botai horses are the ancestors of the domesticated horses we know today?
    1. If not, what does the results then indicate?